Vertexvis/vertex-web-sdk/examples/README.md

 Notes:

-- `yarn examples:start` now serves the repository root through Vite, so `/packages/viewer/dist/...` is reachable during local development.
+- `yarn examples:start` serves the repository root through Vite, so `/packages/viewer/dist/...` is reachable during local development.
-- Vite handles browser refresh automatically, so the examples no longer need hardcoded LiveReload script tags.
+- Vite handles browser refresh automatically, so the changes within examples should reload live, but changes within packages will need a fresh build with stencil in order to show up.